schilkp/schilkp.github.io/content/projects/Tonbandgeraet/index.md

 ## Purpose

-Tonbandgeraet was designed primarily for a teaching context, in particular for the [Embedded Systems course](@/projects/ES/index.md) I had the pleasure of running at ETH Zurich.
+Tonbandgerät was designed primarily for a teaching context, in particular for the [Embedded Systems course](@/projects/ES/index.md) I had the pleasure of running at ETH Zürich.

 Most of the trade-offs and design choices that might seem odd at first stem from the somewhat weird context I was planning to use it in.